Polidano Group

 The Polidano Group is the largest private construction business in Malta.

 History

 Charles Polidano (Iċ-Ċaqnu, born 1960) and his brother Paul founded in 1982 a small construction company, which was incorporated as Polidano Brothers Ltd in July 1987.
 The company invested in the mechanisation of the construction industry (until then very labour-intensive), growing through three decades into Malta's biggest construction company.

-Combining technology, innovation and expertise

-With the largest inventory of plants and machinery across the Maltese Islands, and well as the largest workforce, Polidano Group has long been recognised as the leading local construction company.
-Its in-house laboratory ensures exacting standards (based on ISO 9002 specifications) and the use of cutting-edge technology places it at the forefront of both the manufacture and construction industries.

 The Polidano groups has operations in various sectors: manufacturing and construction, the group's core activity; property development; and hospitality and leisure (The Westin Dragonara, Le Meridien, St Julian's, and Montekristo Estates).